Myth in Education: Teachers and their Profession

 Myth#7: All teachers are liberals, commies, and socialists!

 Reality: They come from every part of the political spectrum.
 Many are moderates or centrists, while others have very strong ideological views that put them on the extreme ends.
-In a recent edition, California Educator – a magazine published by the California Teachers Association (CTA), it showcased several Conservative Republican members.
+In a recent edition, California Educator – a magazine published by the California Teachers Association (CTA), it showcases several Conservative Republican members.
 These members had a chance to express their views, as well as their support for a tax initiative to help fund schools and prevent major cuts.

 In the end, most teachers will shed political ideologies when teaching.
 To them the most important thing is teaching the students.

-Myth # 8: You can’t fire teachers after they've earned tenure.
+Myth # 8: You can’t fire teachers after they've earned tenure

 Reality: Tenure may protect teachers from being fired without reason, but it doesn’t protect them from being laid-off, removed from the class for insubordination, or fired for criminal misconduct.
 In some states and districts, the concept of tenure is no assurance of job protection.